 Dear Peachtree Road Family,

-I hope this note finds you and your loved ones well.
+I hope you are well.
 As I write these words, we are merely hours away from Palm Sunday and the beginning of Holy Week.
-This is one of our favorite Sundays of the year here at Peachtree Road.
-The children entering the sanctuary waving their palm branches, the beautiful music offered by the choirs, and, yes, having our favorite donkey “Jerusalem” leading the procession at the 11:15 am service make the day extra special.
+This is one of our favorite Sundays of the year here at Peachtree Road UMC with the children entering the sanctuary waving their palm branches, the beautiful music offered by the choirs, and, yes, our favorite donkey “Jerusalem” leading the procession at the 11:15 am service.
 I love the passage we will read at the beginning of worship:

-You also are invited to join us for our midday services Monday through Thursday during Holy Week in the Moore Chapel.
-These services begin at 12:05 pm and are followed by a fellowship luncheon in Grace Hall.
-The schedule for the week is as follows:
+As we move into Holy Week, you are invited to join us for our midday worship services Monday through Thursday in the Moore Chapel.
+These thirty-minute services will begin at 12:00 noon and will be followed by a luncheon in Grace Hall.
+If you cannot make it in person, the services will be livestreamed at www.prumc.org.
+The schedule for the week features the following preachers and soloists:

-Our Holy Thursday service will be held in the sanctuary on Thursday, April 13, at 7:00 pm with Julie Schendel preaching.
-This service features the celebration of the Sacrament of Holy Communion as we remember Jesus’ last supper with his disciples and the stripping of the altar, signifying the abandonment of Jesus by his disciples and his prayers of anguish in the Garden of Gethsemane.
-We will leave the sanctuary in somber reflection to close one of the most moving services of the year.
+Our Holy Thursday service will be held in the sanctuary on Thursday, April 6, at 7:00 pm with Rev. Josh Miles preaching.
+We will celebrate the Sacrament of Holy Communion as we remember Jesus’ last supper with his disciples.
+During the closing hymn, members of the Altar Guild will strip the altar, signifying the abandonment of Jesus by his disciples and his prayers of anguish in the Garden of Gethsemane.
+We will process from the sanctuary to the chapel, and the bread and cup will be placed on the altar table there as an invitation to join in somber reflection upon God’s sacrificial love for us.

-Finally, we will bring the season of Lent to a close by joining with other Christians from throughout Buckhead for a special Community Good Friday Service on Friday, April 14, at noon at Peachtree Presbyterian Church.
-We will join members from Wieuca Road Baptist, Peachtree Presbyterian, the Cathedral of Christ the King Roman Catholic, and Second Ponce de Leon Baptist for the service.
-I will be the preacher for the service and hope you will join us for these particularly meaningful times of worship as we reflect upon Christ’s love for us.
+We will bring the season of Lent to a close by hosting other Christians from throughout Buckhead for a special Community Good Friday Service on Friday, April 7, at 12:00 noon here at Peachtree Road UMC.
+Members from the Cathedral of Christ the King Roman Catholic Church, New Hope African Methodist Episcopal, Peachtree Presbyterian, Second Ponce de Leon Baptist, and Wieuca Road Baptist will join us for this service with Rev. David Richards, Senior Pastor of New Hope AME, preaching.
+I hope you will join us for this particularly meaningful time of worship as we reflect upon Jesus’ death upon the cross.

-Please call on me if you need me.
+Thank you for all you do to support the ministry of this great church.
 I look forward to seeing you Sunday as we begin Holy Week together!